behnam/cgkit/doc/source/motionpath.rst

    path.

    *bank* determines if the object will roll if the curve makes a turn.
-   *bankamplitude* specifies how much the obect will roll.
+   *bankamplitude* specifies how much the object will roll.